Course Description | Credits | Term | Frequency | |

 BEE 222 Ecological Engineering Computation |

 Programming methods relevant to ecological engineering, including hardware/software integration.
-PREREQS: Sophomore standing, consent of instructor. |
+PREREQS: Sophomore standing or consent of instructor. |

 BEE 311 Ecological Fluid Mechanics |

 Fluid properties, fluid statics, fluid motion, conservation of mass, momentum and energy for incompressible fluids, dimensional analysis, ecological engineering applications.
 Lec/rec.
-PREREQS: Consent of instructor. |
+PREREQS: PH 212 and MTH 254 and ENGR 211 |

 4 | Fall | Annually |